Homeopathy and Breastfeeding

 the area is very painful and the mother feels chilly.

-Works both ways to increase production if not
+Works both ways - first to increase production if not

-enough and to regulate if there is too much.
+enough and also to regulate if there is too much.
 Also addresses if

 there are milk flow issues that switch from side

 to side.
+Often with anxiety and low self esteem.
 Some mothers may feel a conflict between nursing and the

-sexuality of her breasts – this needs to be resolved to fully step into
+sexuality of her breasts and this needs to be resolved to fully step into

 Lac Vaccinum Defloratum